-Mary Deal is an award-winning multi-genre author, the latter not by intention.
-The first book she wrote but did not publish for years left her without knowing to which genre it belonged.
+Mary Deal is an Amazon best-selling, award-winning, multi-genre author, the latter not by intention.
+The first book she wrote but did not publish for years and left her without knowing to which genre it belonged.
 Her next book was a trilogy of novellas.
 That one book pointed her toward mysteries which she then went on to write.
 However, her stories contain elements of several genres, including romance.
 “All characters have lives apart from the plot,” she said.
 “It’s what makes them real.”

 Among her travels, she always took photographs and cherishes the memories.
 She also sees her experiences as fodder for her novels.
 Even now, thanks to digital cameras, she maintains two online galleries and sells prints and personal and household products made from her best images.
 Still, her first love is telling a great story.

 In addition to writing and photography, Mary is also an oil painter.
 Many people say her flower canvasses resemble Georgia O’Keefe productions.
 “I consider that an honor,” she says.
 “But I just paint until I have the look I strive for.”
 While she says she has more stories to write than she can produce in a short period, so too, does she have many images she wishes to paint.
 She has stopped taking commissions so she can paint the pieces she finds enjoyable.
 “Painting is my relaxation,” she says.
 “It’s not the same when trying to produce something another person wants.
 I’m not being selfish.
 Painting is my private time.
 Writing is my purpose.”

 Author Spotlight at Red Headed Book Lover - https://redheadedbooklover.com/mary-deal-author-spotlight/